1678 Kediri campaign: Capture of Kediri

 With a bridgehead successfully established at Curing, the loyalist army marched southward towards Kediri.
 At this point the VOC troops numbered 1,200, and Amangkurat's troops about 1,000.
 They were split into two columns under the respective commands of Hurdt and de Saint Martin.
 Amangkurat himself returned to the relative safety of Singkal.
 Trunajaya's forces tried unsuccessfully to stop this advance.
 On 25 November, the army attacked Kediri itself.
 The city was about 8.5 km in circumference, defended by 43 artillery batteries and by walls up to 6 m high and 2 m thick.
 According to Ricklefs, Kediri's fortifications "seem not to have been inferior to contemporary European fortresses".
 Hurdt's column entered the city from the east, while de Saint Martin entered from the northwest.
 As was common in Javanese siege warfare of the time, the assault was accompanied by cannon fire, as well as loud yelling and the playing of drums and gongs to weaken the defender's morale.
 De Saint Martin arrived first in the alun-alun (city square) of Kediri, near Trunajaya's residence.
 The defenders put up a fierce resistance.
 Four VOC companies, under the command of Tack, engaged in "courtyard-by-courtyard" fighting to conquer Trunajaya's residential compound in the city centre.
 VOC troops made use of hand grenades which proved very useful in city fighting.

 The loyalist troops were victorious.
 Trunajaya fled southwards into the countryside, and his side suffered heavy losses.
 The VOC suffered light casualties of 7 dead and 27 wounded.
 Among Mataram troops, two senior noblemen died in the fighting; the first was Tumenggung Mangkuyuda, and sources disagree on the second, variously naming Tumenggung Melayu, Demang Mangunjaya or Tumenggung Mataram.
 The victorious army then plundered Trunajaya's abandoned court.
 The Mataram treasury, brought to Kediri by the rebels after their sack of the Mataram capital in 1677, was among the targets of the looting.
 Amangkurat and the VOC had hoped to recover this treasury and use it to pay for the VOC's assistance in the war, but it was completely looted by the soldiers instead.
 The VOC found, and executed, ten Europeans who had deserted to Trunajaya's side.
 The victors also found abducted Mataram women, horses, and holy regalia (pusaka).
-The captured regalia included a special cannon, named "Nyai Setomi" and called mriyem berkat ("blessed cannon") and wasiyat Mataram ("Mataram's heirloom"), which was considered an important heirloom of the Mataram's royal dynasty.
+The captured regalia included a special cannon, named "Nyai Setomi" and called mriyem berkat ("blessed cannon") and wasiyat Mataram ("Mataram's heirloom"), which was considered an important heirloom of the Mataram royal dynasty.
 Several pro-Trunajaya nobles, including the Duke of Sampang, surrendered to Amangkurat.